pytroll/trollcast/doc/source/index.rst

    locally.
 This name will be user further down in the configuration file as a section which will hold information about the host.
 More on this later.
  - `remotehosts` is the list of remote hosts to communicate with.
- - `data` give the type of data to be exchange.
+ - `data` give the type of data to be exchanged.
 Only *hrpt* is available at the moment.
  - `data_dir` is the place where streaming data from the reception station is written.
  - `file_pattern` is the fnmatch pattern to use to detect the file that the